nikolp/cachedemo/README.md

 ### Deploy and Run on EC2
 ```
+# Use Instance Connect or the ssh command given by EC2
 sudo yum update -y
 sudo yum install docker -y
 sudo service docker start